 Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has declared May as National Asthma and Allergy Awareness Month.

-Over 50 million Americans are tormented with allergies and 24 million are affected by asthma.
-So in May, we want to help you stop the sneezes for FREE.
-Call Aramendia Plumbing, Heating and Air right now to get a FREE home air quality and comfort analysis at 210-404-4233 or schedule your appointment online
+Over 50 million Americans are tormented with allergies and 24 million deal with asthma.
+So in May, we're calling out sneezes so you can call in the Experts, for FREE.
+Call Aramendia Plumbing, Heating and Air today to get a FREE home air quality and comfort analysis at 210-404-4233 or schedule your appointment online

 .
 Your complimentary air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

 Find out more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
-Here are some more recommendations from Aramendia Plumbing, Heating and Air:
+Here are some additional recommendations from Aramendia Plumbing, Heating and Air:

-If you aren’t sure if such a high-performing air filtration system is a good fit for your home, there are a multitude of options to choose from when it comes to bettering your home’s air quality.
-Below are several options of air filters and cleaners that you can choose for your indoor air quality.
+If you don’t feel like such a high-performing air filtration system is a good fit for your home, there are a multitude of options to choose from when it comes to improving your home’s air quality.
+Below are different air filters and cleaners that you can choose for your indoor air quality.